I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

 My first bite of this mysterious and elusive deliciousness.

 The Mayapple (when ripe) has an intoxicatingly deep fruity, perfumey scent.
-The flesh has the consistency and flavor of banana, paired with the flavor of a very ripe pear and hints of tangerine & lemon.
+The flesh has the consistency and flavor of banana, paired with the flavor of a very ripe pear and hints of guava & lemon.
 The tender skins have a stronger hint of lemon to them, with a sweetly pleasant tang.
 The membranes surrounding the seeds in the middle are even sweeter- a deep, perfumy essence with a touch of vanilla.
-But don’t be fooled by it’s alluring flavor- the seeds are poisonous.
+But don’t be fooled by it’s alluring flavor- the seeds are considered poisonous.
 I sucked the middle part until I got as much of the membranes off as I could, and spit out the seeds in the woods in the hopes they will become another Mayapple patch next year.
 (Word of caution- eating too many Mayapples can cause digestive upset.
 Likely why nature was wise enough to have only one fruit per plant, and make multiple fruits so hard to find!)

 So if you’re out and about this time of year- do watch for the Mayapples!